Updated: Nov 13

 To me, this indeed seems like an apt way for the visionary arts to encompass narrative and the written word.
 The imaginal realm is also to be explored in textual form—and has been, certainly, for as long as there have been scriptures, hymns, oracles, myths, legends, and, well, visions to facilitate connection with the divine and mysterious energy at the root of things.

 Of course, in a modern context these things will find expression differently.
 Personally, I like not only the use of the word "visionary" (with all of its connotative subtext) but also "fiction," since the word seems to most fully own the creative and imaginative elements at play.
 One is not writing one's oracles or prophetic revelations for all the world to bow down to and believe (i.e., preach and proselytize), but fiction, for you to enjoy and grow from.
 And yet, as any good fiction writer knows, just because it's fiction doesn't mean it isn't real...

 While I'm glad to have found a genre and community in which to situate my work, the fit isn't exactly a perfect one.
-Naturally, I'd be more than glad to position my efforts in the lineage of the likes of Gibran, Martel, and Tolkien, but there remains an additional kink or layer in my project, The Icon, that sets it formally apart (especially from more popular bestsellers like Albom's).
+Naturally, I'd be more than glad to position my efforts in the lineage of the likes of Gibran, Martel, and Tolkien, but there remains an additional kink or layer in my personal mythology project, the Icon, that sets it formally apart (especially from more popular bestsellers like Albom's).